-Juilliard annually provides a wide variety of educational programs that promote alcohol-free options for students.
-In 2016-2017, the Student Development Team consisting of Student Affairs, International Advisement and Diversity Initiatives, Residence Life, and Marks Center for Career Services and Entrepreneurship produced 203 programs; in 2017-2018, produced 199 programs.
+Juilliard annually provides a wide variety of programs that promote alcohol-free options for students predominantly through the Student Engagement Team.
+The Student Engagement Team is comprised of staff representatives of the Student Development team, Title IX Office, and Health and Counseling Services.
+This team works collaboratively to create programs and activities for students.
+The Student Development Team consisting of Student Affairs, International Advisement and Diversity Initiatives, Residence Life, Marks Center for Career Services and Entrepreneurship, and Community Engagement produced 258 programs in 2018-2019 and 238 programs in 2019-2020 (all alcohol-free) including events relating to alcohol and other drug awareness.

 All Juilliard students have access to the online Student Events Calendar (SEC), which outlines the activities, events, and programs sponsored by the School.
-The SEC provides times, date, locations, a general overview of the event and whether alcohol will be present.
-If alcohol will be present, the sponsoring department is required to submit an Alcohol Request Form two weeks prior to the event and obtain approval from either the Associate Dean for Student Development or Assistant Dean of Student Affairs.
-Over 99% of the programs on the SEC are alcohol-free.
+The SEC provides times, dates, locations, a general overview of the event, and whether alcohol will be present.
+Over 99% of the programs listed on the SEC are alcohol-free.

-Students are also required to participate in annual Title IX training that includes information about sexual assault, sexual harassment, social media safety, how to file an incident report, and resources for help and support.
+Students are also required to participate in annual Title IX training that includes information about sexual assault, sexual harassment, social media safety, alcohol and drugs, how to file an incident report, and resources for help and support.

-The Student Events Calendar may be viewed at: https://my.juilliard.edu/student-affairs.
+The Student Events Calendar may be viewed at https://my.juilliard.edu/student-affairs.